dm-vodopyanov/vk-likesfinder/README.md

 Enter access token here: _
 ```
 After that ```authorization_token.txt``` file with the token inside it in the directory with
-VK LikeChecker binary/script will be created and you don't need to generate your access token
+VK LikesFinder binary/script will be created and you don't need to generate your access token
 again.
 If you need to create another token, remove ```authorization_token.txt``` file.

 **Note:** the following browsers are supported only (each should be installed to default